SeaOrbiter

 SeaOrbiter is a multimedia communication platform producing a constant flow of educational programs and information for the public.
 With its integrated multimedia production unit and its real-time communication capabilities, SeaOrbiter is able to share the adventures and discoveries directly with the world in real-time.

-“It is from the ocean that will be born the destiny of civilizations to come.”
+“It is from the ocean and the space that will be born the destiny of civilizations to come.”

 – JACQUES ROUGERIE